-In short, this meat business training program is an innovative and unique learning experience that will teach you how to successfully market and sell your meat products.
+In short, this meat business training program is an innovative and unique learning experience that will teach you how to successfully market and sell your niche meat products.

 Avoid the common (and pricey) pitfalls and common mistakes by having direct access to the experts.